hillscottc/trivnode/README.md

 # About

-Trivia questions from the Jeopardy show.
+Trivia questions from a game show.

 # Build